Halloween safety tips for parents & kids

 Create a candy chute

+Some families have gotten creative, using anything from PVC pipes to homemade catapults to transport candy from their doorstep to children’s bags without touching it.
 Another idea is to create a candy “graveyard” on the front lawn, where children can grab candy as they pass by rather than approaching the door.

 Provide well-lit paths and doors